-You will take 9 months of taught classes, followed by approximately 3 months of independent research and dissertation writing in association with industry or research collaborators.
+You'll take nine months of taught classes, followed by approximately three months of independent research and dissertation writing in association with industry or research collaborators.

 You’ll also undertake professional and research level training in structural geology and basin evolution from regional, to basin, to reservoir/deposit scale.

 The following fieldwork forms an integral part of the course.
 It is directly linked to learning outcomes in the classroom.
 During your studies, you'll have the opportunity to take part in field courses such as:

 An introductory field day to Ingleton, North Yorkshire.

 A 6-day trip to the Southwest of England.
 You’ll consider both extensional and compressional tectonics, basin-scale to fault to reservoir scale deformation, fault seal analysis, kinematic and geometric fault evolution, restorations, and 3D fault analysis.

 A 12-day trip to the Central Spanish Pyrenees.
 This trip serves as a summary trip where you'll pull together elements from the entire course.
 You’ll consider regional scale orogenic deformation, through to basin and fracture scale.
 You will also examine the influence of sediment-structure interaction in basin evolution, and tie outcrop scale observations with seismic examples.